jskoetsier/netdiag/README.md

 A comprehensive network diagnostics tool that helps troubleshoot connectivity issues by:

 - Getting prefix and ASN information using Team Cymru
-- Querying bgp.tools and BGPView APIs for routing information
+- Analyzing current and historical routing information using RIPE Stat APIs
-- Analyzing historical route changes with RIS MRT data
+- Checking reachability with detailed ping statistics
 - Providing links to multiple BGP and routing information resources
+- Supporting both IPv4 and IPv6 addresses

 ## Features